TeslaMotors91/Udacity-Readable/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+# Installation and Launch Instructions

+1. To install this project, simply clone or download the repository to your local machine

+2. Then run `yarn` or `npm install` inside the command prompt root folder that contains the package.json file.

+3. Finally run `yarn start`

+# Readable Project

+For the Readable project, you will build a content and comment web app.
+Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
+Users will also be able to edit and delete posts and comments

 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)